 This is caused by an issue with the NIC and/or chassis.
 There could also be a network misconfiguration in the upstream network.

-Contact the internal networking team and have them check the upstream configuration.
+Contact the internal networking team and have them check the upstream physical device configuration.
+This could include the server chassis as well as the physical top of rack network switch/router.

-Contact the hardware vendor and have them test the hardware.
-They will recommend the proper course of action.
+Contact the hardware vendors and have them test the hardware and configuration.